+What are the best science fiction movies ever made?
 Science fiction, the genre that boldly goes where no genre has gone before.
-Ok, that might be a bit of an exaggeration, but mangled Captain Kirk quotes aside, there is something a little special about the sci-fi genre.
+OK, that might be a bit of an exaggeration, but mangled Captain Kirk quotes aside, there is something a little special about the sci-fi genre.

 Firstly science fiction enjoys near-universal popularity; even if people tell you they don’t like science fiction, it’s such a broad genre.
 Trying to say you don’t like it is like saying you don’t like clothes.
 You might not like every single outfit, but there’s a pair of pants out there somewhere you do like.
-Secondly, science fiction is basically the granddaddy of all speculative fiction; from horror to superheroes, they all owe a debt to this genre.
+Secondly, science fiction is basically the granddaddy of all speculative fiction; from horror movies to superhero action movies, they all owe a debt to this genre.

 What are the best science fiction movies of all time?